zhaw-timetable/zhawo/README.md

 ## Development

-The latest working version of this project can be found here: [Latest release](https://github.com/zhaw-timetable/zhawo/releases/tag/v1)
+The latest release version of this project can be found here: [Latest release](https://github.com/zhaw-timetable/zhawo/releases/tag/v1)

 This project is split up into a backend Node service (`./source/backend`) and a frontend progressive web app built with React (`./source/frontend`).
 For development, please refer to the respective readmes.